Home ยป Home and Garden ยป Gardening ยป 5 Ways to Get Your Vegetable Garden Ready for Spring

 3. How to Start Seeds Indoors

-Seeds need three elements to successfully germinate: heat, humidity, and light.
-In order for seeds to sprout, they need heat, first and foremost.
-It’s especially important for heat-loving seeds like tomatoes and peppers.
+Seeds need three elements to germinate successfully: heat, humidity, and light.
+First and foremost, seeds need heat to sprout.
+This is especially important for heat-loving seeds like tomatoes and peppers.

 Secondly, seeds won’t sprout without uniform humidity and moderate moisture.
 Too dry, and they lay dormant.
 Too wet, and they rot.